 These mission orientations can characterize both congregations and the individuals in them.
 Not every "activist" person is in an "activist" congregation, for instance.
 Congregations that define their mission in terms of social change are more involved in the community, but so are individuals who see their goals in life as seeking justice and serving the needy.
 The religious ideas and orientations that are nurtured in congregations shape both the activities of the congregation itself and the involvements of its individual members.
-The relatively high level of activist orientation we found in Chicago is one of the reasons Chicago's links between congregations and community partners are as dense and numerous as they are.

-Some of what congregations do within a local area is channeled through their own particular denomination's agencies. diocese, district, or other regional "judicatory" may maintain funds and programs that serve needy people, help to advocate for social reform, and contribute to community well-being in a variety of other ways.
+Some of what congregations do within a local area is channeled through their own particular denomination's agencies. district, other diocese, or regional "judicatory" may maintain funds and programs that serve needy people, help to advocate for social reform, and contribute to community well-being in a variety of other ways.
 These efforts are not always very visible.
 Almost none of the regional judicatories we have examined makes policy advocacy a high and visible priority, although many channel resources to regional religious coalitions that more visibly lobby and work for change, often speaking in behalf of the whole religious community.
 One denominational leader described the role of ecumenical bodies as "sort of a lightening rod for some of the activists in the churches."
 Because regional denominational bodies are often made up of quite diverse congregations, they may not advertise all the work they do, even when they are actively involved.